Maryland License #LC23135

 - Master of Arts in Spanish 2008, Messiah College

 - Masters of Social Worker 2012, The Catholic University of America

-Nancy continues to learn and grow professionally by attending workshops, trainings, and conferences.
+Nancy continues to learn and grow professionally by attending workshops, training, and conferences.
 She continues to stay up to date with the latest theories and research and obtains supervision as well as consults with other clinicians in the field.